Our favorite Cincinnati drive through light show returns for 2023 – Coney Island’s Nights of Lights.

 You’ve probably heard of (or been to?)
-Christmas Nights of Lights – it’s the light show that’s at Coney Island.
+Coney Island’s Nights of Lights.
 Let me tell you, if you’re looking for a new family tradition this is a great one.
 We drive through this spectacular display every year (see our tips below) and the kids LOVE it (as do the adults).

-What to Expect at Christmas Nights of Lights
+What to Expect at Coney Island’s Nights of Lights

-Christmas Nights of Lights is Cincinnati’s largest synchronized light show.
-With over 1 million lights dancing all around this HUGE drive-through experience, you’ll be amazed!
+Coney Island’s Nights of Lights is Cincinnati’s largest synchronized light show.
+With over 2 million lights dancing all around this HUGE drive-through experience, you’ll be amazed!

 The light show is set up in Coney’s large parking area.
 I’ve been to Coney so many times over the years and I’m amazed by how much they can do in that parking area!